dlstreamer/dlstreamer/docs/source/dev_guide/gpu_device_selection.md

 ### Explicit selection

-In case of video decode running on CPU and inference running on GPU, the `device` property in inference elements enables you to select the GPU device according to
+In case of video decoding running on CPU and inference running on GPU, the `device` property in inference elements enables you to select the GPU device according to the
 [OpenVINO™ GPU device naming convention](https://docs.openvino.ai/2024/openvino-workflow/running-inference/inference-devices-and-modes/gpu-device.html#device-naming-convention)
 , with devices enumerated as **GPU.0**, **GPU.1**, etc., for example: